Projects - The Governor General's Horse Guards Canadian Household Cavalry

 Role of the Horse Guards Cavalry Squadron

-The Governor General’s Horse Guards, the Governor General’s Foot Guards, and the Canadian Grenadier Guards collectively form Canada’s Household Division, the branch of the Armed Forces notionally attached to the royal and vice-regal households.
+The Governor General’s Horse Guards, the Governor General’s Foot Guards, and the Canadian Grenadier Guards collectively form Canada’s Household Division, the branch of the Armed Forces notionally attached to the vice-regal household.
 The Horse Guards are Canada’s sole Household Cavalry regiment, while the Foot Guards and the Grenadier Guards are both Household Infantry regiments.

-The Horse Guards rode to war on horseback from our inception in 1810 until the First World War, when we exchanged our horses for armoured vehicles.
-However, the regiment maintains its ceremonial cavalry squadron to provide an equestrian guard on occasions of state, and to uphold the abiding traditions of military service.
+The Horse Guards rode to war on horseback from its inception in 1810 until the First World War, when the regiment exchanged its horses for armoured vehicles.
+However, it maintains its ceremonial cavalry squadron to provide an equestrian guard on occasions of state and moment, and to celebrate the abiding traditions of military service.

 Governor General's Horse Guards Cavalry Squadron - GGHG CS